armandfardeau/dinghy-ffv4/content/en/docs/buoyage_system_and_map/_index.md

 ---
-title: "Wayfinding and map"
+title: 🗺 Markup and map
 weight: 1
 ---

-# 🗺 Markup and map

 ## Lateral marks
 The side markers are used to mark the channels reserved for sailboats and boats. **Their direction is always given for a vehicle coming from the open sea to the harbor.